HudsonSchumaker/kotlin-user-device-api/README.md

 # user-device-api
-This is the user-deice API responsible for users and devices management.
+This is the user-device API responsible for users and devices management.

 ### Summary
 This API has endpoints to create a User, assign a Device to User, list Users with pagination & sorting and create a Device.